alexandermendes/current-url/README.md

 currentUrl(req);

-// Respect proxies
+// Ignore proxies
-currentUrl(req, { original: true });
+currentUrl(req, { ignoreProxies: true });
 ```

 In both cases the function returns a `URL` object.

 ## Options

-### `original`
+### `ignoreProxies`

 Type: `object`
 Default: `false`

-Take into account potential URL rewrites made by proxies, load balancers, etc.
+By default, the `currentUrl` function will take into account potential URL
+rewrites made by proxies, load balancers, etc. along the way (as long as these
-along the way (as long as these append special HTTP headers to the request).
+append special HTTP headers to the request).
+Use this option to disable that
+behaviour.